Statue of racist Mississippi ex-Gov. Bilbo stashed in closet

 Ketchings said he had been bothered by the statue for years “because of everything he stood for.”

 “It was way past time to do it.
-I just read through a lot of his quotes that were offensive,” Ketchings said.
+I just read through a lot of his quotes that were offensive,” said Ketchings, who was a Republican Mississippi House member from 1996 to 2004.

 The Mississippi Legislative Black Caucus often meets in the room where the Bilbo statue was last on display, and Black lawmakers in the past have asked for the statue to be moved.
 The figure is approximately life-sized, at 5 feet, 2 inches (158 centimeters).
 People sometimes hung their coats or purses on its outstretched arm.